zorael/kameloso/README.md

 $ ./kameloso --set twitch.superKeygen
 ```

-> Mind that you need to be logged into Twitch (in your browser) with your **main account** while doing this, or the token obtained will be with permissions for the wrong channel.
+> Mind that you need to be logged into Twitch (in your browser) with your **main (broadcaster) account** while doing this, or the token obtained will be with permissions for the wrong channel.

 All keygens can be triggered at the same time.